Listowel: Listowel Food Fair

+Fleadh Cheoil na hÉireann

+Listowel has played host to several editions of Fleadh Cheoil na hÉireann, hosting the event more than any other venue since its foundation in 1951.
+The Fleadh was held in Listowel on 14 occasions between 1970 and 2002.
+The level of organisation brought to the hosting of the event, by the Listowel branch of Comhaltas Ceoltóirí Éireann, was credited with modernising the event and laying down a template which several successor host towns have followed.
+This included ensuring the festival generated a profit to fund future events.

 Political representation

 At Irish local government level, the town of Listowel is located in the Municipal District of Listowel, which is named after the town.
 This is one of the six municipal districts in County Kerry, each of which also acts as a local electoral area (LEA) for the purpose of returning members to the local authority.
 The Listowel LEA currently elects six of the 33 members of Kerry County Council.
 In the 2019 Kerry County Council election, six councillors were elected from the Listowel LEA, three representing the Fine Gael party, two representing Sinn Féin, one representing Fianna Fáil and one independent councillor.
 Under the Local Government Reform Act 2014, as well as being members of Kerry County Council, the six Listowel LEA councillors are also members of Listowel Municipal District Council.
 As a division of a local authority, a Municipal District can exercise certain powers of the local authority.

 At national level, Listowel is part of the five seat of the Kerry Dáil constituency, which returns five TDs to Dáil Éireann.
-For European Parliament elections, Listowel is located in the Ireland South constituency, which elects five of Ireland's thirteen MEPs.
+For European Parliament elections, Listowel is located in the Ireland South constituency, which elects five of Ireland's fourteen MEPs.